The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 "Current payment models do not account for time spent, thereby potentially structurally disadvantaging female physicians in terms of overall earnings." - Dr. Boris Kralj, McMaster University

-The irony is profound: the very behavior that leads to better patient outcomes - listening, communicating, building trust—is penalized by a compensation system that rewards speed over quality.
+This highlights a structural challenge: the very behavior that leads to better patient outcomes - listening, communicating, building trust is not fully reflected in compensation models that rewards speed over quality.

 The Millennial Generation - Progress or More of the Same?

-For millennial physicians (under age 40), the picture is mixed.
+For millennial physicians (under age 40), the data shows mixed trends.
 According to Medscape's 2025 compensation data, a 24% gender pay gap persists even among this younger cohort .

 Millennial Physician Compensation